UA-NASA-Robotics/Roobot-Over-IP/ROS/interface/Actuator.md

 # Actuator Module

 External interfaces for communicating with the actuator module.
 This module is responsible for controlling the position and velocity of a linear actuator.
-Note that certain actuator modules may have multiple actuators, in this case the jointState messages will utilize the array format to support multiple actuators in a consistent order as defined by the actuator module pinout (ie actuator 0 is [0] entry in the jointState.)
+Note that certain actuator modules may have multiple actuators.

-In the case of wishing to affect a number of specific actuators at one, the name string should identify the actuator numbers, comma separated.
-"1,2" would affect actuators 1 and 2, while "1" would only affect actuator 1.
-Empty strings will affect all actuators in the module.
+All services and actions use the target_joint_state types extended from the sensor_msgs JointState message.

 -   [Parameters](#parameters)
 -   Messages